 While traveling across Oklahoma by train to join Maria, Balanchine was said to have pointed out an Indian reservation and exclaimed enthusiastically to his Russian friend, "'Look, those are my new relatives!' and for the next few hours recounted Indian lore, speaking in Russian."
 She would go on to be one of his greatest admirers and supporters, even though their marriage did not last.
 Maria was the first to dance the role of the Sugar Plum Fairy in the choreographed version of the Nutcracker Ballet, created by Balanchine.
 She was the pioneer of many roles created by her genius husband.
 She saddened ballet fans everywhere when she retired in 1965.

-Maria has her heroes, too.
-She never forgot those who inspired her and she has taken up the cause of inspiring and helping other young dancers to reach their full potential.
+Maria had her heroes, too.
+She never forgot those who inspired her and she always took up the cause of inspiring and helping other young dancers to reach their full potential.
 She had a wonderful balance of talent, passion, humility and her own unique spirit that you find in our best artist legends.
 They love their art, they learn from the best and they remain true to their own inner being.
 Maria felt that her mother and her teacher, Nijinsky, led her to her destiny, but her passion and her drive were already there.

 Page created on 7/28/2014 4:17:47 PM

 Last edited 1/24/2018 4:20:24 PM

 "It was practically impossible.
 The variation contained many low, fast jumps, near the floor, lots of quick footwork, sudden changes of direction, off-balance turns, turns from pointe to pointe, turned-in, turned-out positions, one after another.
 It was another way of moving . . .
 There was no time."